kearutherford/BerkeleyForestsAnalytics/README.md

       class of this variable must be numeric.
     - **species:** Specifies the species of the individual tree.
-Must follow four-letter species code or FIA naming conventions (see species code tables in background information).
+Must follow four-letter species code or FIA naming conventions (see “Species code tables” section in “Background information for surface and ground fuel load calculations” below).
 The class of this variable will be coerced to character.
     - **dbh:** Provides diameter at breast height of the individual tree in either centimeters or inches.
 The class of this variable must be numeric.